 Now you may be saying to yourself, does that mean they are changing the Sprint Goal each day and the answer is NO. What they did was stick to a focus point by using the Sprint Goal to do so and put everything into that context.
 Now that doesn’t mean that something like what happened on September 11, 2001 would cause them to cancel the Sprint much like we would do in a software project, but that is the exception rather than the rule.
 Keeping a focus and then responding to changes can still get us to the same goal without having a predefined path/plan.

 Putting it another way, many of us use Google Maps or Waze to get from point A to point B. Our goal is still to get from A to B, but how we get there may change along the way.
 Waze knows about an accident or construction and takes us a different route throughout the trip.
 The goal is still getting to B, but how we get there changes.

 Use the Agile Manifesto Concepts as a Guide

 Responding to the changes, obstacles or feedback along the way not only helps us get to a goal, it helps us achieve success with higher quality, deliver more value and better meet the needs of who we are delivering for.
 Yes, the Agile Manifesto was based on software development, but that doesn’t mean we cannot use it as a basis for anything and apply it to how we work or what we do.

 Here are some things I take from the manifesto:

-- Have a goal for why what you are doing what you are doing and ways to measure the impact of what you may be doing no matter what it is.
+- Have a goal for what you are doing and ways to measure the impact of what you may be doing no matter what it is.

 - Be willing to accept feedback.
 Feedback can be difficult to accept, especially if it goes against your initial thinking, however, consider that feedback with an open mind and get out of your comfort zone of what you know and learn from those providing the feedback.
 That said, don’t just change based on one person’s feedback for example as it may be an anomaly vs. the norm, so be sure to consider all feedback and interpret it.